 - Matcha is mixed with hot water – yu (湯), taken from a kettle, which is placed on a portable hearth – so-called furo or hearth permanently built into the floor – so-called ro.

-- A distinction is made between formal tea meetings – so-called chaji (茶事) and already mentioned – informal tea meetings chakai (茶会).
+- There is a distinction between formal tea meetings – so-called chaji (茶事) and already mentioned – informal tea meetings chakai (茶会).
 In the informal chakai more people who are not familiar with the tea etiquette can take part.

-- The tea pavilion in which tea meetings take place is called sukiya (数奇屋) or chashitsu (茶室).
+- The tea pavilion’s Japanese names are sukiya (数奇屋) or chashitsu (茶室).

 I hope you enjoyed this article on the Way of Tea and my personal experiences with the tea ceremony in Japan.
 If you want to know more about sadō or you plan to attend the Japanese tea ceremony, it’s worth getting a little ready for it.
 Personally, I recommend reading one of the books listed below.